Wireless, photonics and space engineering, MSc 24 months Postgraduate Programme By Chalmers University of Technology |TopUniversities

 Wireless, photonics and space engineering master's programme at Chalmers

-The master’s programme Wireless, photonics and space engineering at Chalmers will prepare you to meet these future challenges by giving you the basic knowledge in photonic and microwave devices, and how these components work at the system level.
+The master’s programme in Wireless, photonics and space engineering at Chalmers will prepare you to meet these future challenges by giving you the basic knowledge of photonic and microwave devices, and how these components work at the system level.

 The lectures are given by world-leading researchers and industry professionals, They bring advanced and contemporary knowledge to the lectures they teach.
 The programme offers a diverse range of learning activities: lectures, tutorial exercises, home assignments, projects, teamwork activities and practical laboratory work.
-Furthermore, the focus in each of these learning activities is on understanding the concepts and the implications.
-The aim of the learning in the programme is not to provide you with all the answers, but rather in helping you to ask the right questions.
+Furthermore, the focus in each of these learning activities is on understanding the concepts and their implications.

 Admission Requirements